magarena/magarena/release/README.txt

 Thank you for your support and have fun!

-Release 1865 (September QQQ, 2011)
+Release 1997 (September QQQ, 2011)
 ============
 - added the following cards:

+- improved card explorer and "New Game" screen
+- improved crash handling to handle unhandled exception from any part of the program
 - improved the resolution of some token images
 - added support for "whenever player gain life" trigger
-- improved crash handling to handle unhandled exception from any part of the program
+- added support for non-creature auras

 - fixed a bug where the "When Targeted" trigger does not activate for spells with kicker
 - fixed a bug where Noble Hierarch could not be tapped for mana because of a typo in the name of the class that implements the mana abilities
+- fixed a bug where the program would crash when opening the log book immediately after resetting the game
+- fixed a bug where the order of blockers would change after damage is dealt if the attacker they were blocking is destroyed

 Release 1.17b (August 27, 2011)
 =============